 Better Cotton garments are labelled with the Better Cotton logo and the labelling means that the garment is within the Better Cotton system.
 Today Better Cotton is not traceable and it is not possible to define the exact percentage of Better Cotton that a garment contains, since the system allows Better Cotton to be mixed with conventionally grown cotton.
 However, when buying a Better Cotton garment, you support the initiative and its long term commitment for worldwide transformation.

 Organic cotton is grown with consideration for the environment and the people who produce it.
 With organic cotton the negative impact is reduced since it sustains the health of soils, ecosystems and people by using natural processes rather than artificial inputs.
 No genetically modified crops or toxic chemicals such as chemical pesticides and fertilisers are used in the cultivation of organic cotton.
 Organic cotton requires less water, less energy and improves the health for the cotton farmers and their families since they are not exposed to toxic chemicals.
 You can read more about organic cotton and its benefits on Aboutorganiccotton.org.

-Lindex garments labelled with Organic Cotton always contains 100% certified organic cotton.
+Lindex garments labelled with Organic Cotton always contains 100 per cent certified organic cotton.
 Garments labelled Organic Cotton Blend contains certified organic cotton mixed with Better Cotton and conventional cotton and the share of organic cotton is specified in percentage on the label.

 Global Organic Textile Standard – GOTS

 Many of our organic cotton garments are certified according to the Global Organic Textile Standard (GOTS), a standard that certifies the organic status and ensures traceability of the organic cotton.
 The standard also includes social and environmental requirements for the production stages, for example spinning of yarn, weaving of fabrics, treatments, dyeing and printing.